Peripheral Artery Disease (PAD) - Overview

 When peripheral artery disease treatment is delayed, PAD can progress to critical limb ischemia.
 CLI requires urgent treatment to help avoid complications of poor circulation, including tissue death caused by a lack of blood flow (gangrene).
 Left untreated, CLI can result in amputation or even loss of life.

-If you are worried you may have advanced claudication or critical limb ischemia, see one of our board-certified vascular doctors right away.
+If you are worried you may have advanced claudication or critical limb ischemia, see one of our compassionate vascular doctors right away.
 Our empathetic, highly trained doctors can help you understand your PAD symptoms and work with you to develop a personalized care plan.

 Causes and Risk Factors for PAD